 A major fear of system trading is “over-fitting” the data.
 That is, finding a trading system that too accurately fits the historical data and will not do well on new, live data.

-A key test to find systems that generalize well on all data is to test ideas across markets.
-The idea is if it works well on a few markets then the strategy generalizes well enough and the trader/money manager can have confidence the trading rules are not too specific to the individual market’s data but will work on new data and other markets as well.
+A key test to find systems that generalize well on all data is test ideas and build strategies across markets.
+The idea is if it works well on a few markets then the strategy generalizes well enough and the trader/money manager can have confidence the trading rules are not too specific to any individual market’s data but will work on new data and other markets as well.

-The dark blue line is the specific strategies equity curve.
+The dark blue line is the specific strategy’s equity curve.
 The blue lines are the top 100 strategies from the real signals.
-The red lines are the equities curves from the random strategies.
+The red lines are the equity curves from the random strategies.

 The trader/money manager has the ability to turn off and on the plotting of the real strategies AND the random strategies with the click of a button.

 Measurements are normalized for volatility with 1 being the baseline.
-That is, the y axis is an expression of how many units of volatility more or against you your trade gets.
-A measure of 1.2 would indicate .2 units more of favorable volatility and a measure of 0.8 would indicate .2 units more of adverse movement.
+That is, the y-axis is an expression of how many units of volatility more or against you your trade gets.
+A measure of 1.2 would indicate 0.2 units more of favorable volatility and a measure of 0.8 would indicate 0.2 units more of adverse movement.